This post may contain affiliate links. Please read my disclosure for more info.

 25. Learn Sewing: Learn to sew/mend/repair clothing and save money by doing so.
 Due to my wife’s sewing skills, we are able to save $$$ every year on kid’s clothing that would otherwise need to be replaced.

 26. Plan Vacations Early: Start planning in advance, create a vacation fund to save the cash required, and utilize travel rewards card offers to earn some money back.
-Consider a staycation, and instead of traveling abroad, visit local attractions to save money.
+Consider a staycation, and instead of travelling abroad, visit local attractions to save money.

 27. Embrace DIY: Honing your DIY skills will save you a ton of money over time.
 See how I saved about $1,500 when I stripped, cleaned, stained and sealed our deck.
 Be practical and only undertake tasks that won’t land you in trouble.
 There are many useful DIY sites to use as your source of inspiration.